AlCalzone/node-tradfri-client/README.md

     }
 }
 ```
-The error thrown when the connection failed is of the type `TradfriError` and contains details about why the connection failed.
+**NOTE:** As of v0.6.0, this no longer resolves with `false` if the connection was unsuccessful.
+Instead, it throws (or rejects with) a `TradfriError` which contains details about why the connection failed.

 ### Pinging the gateway
 ```TS